everx-labs/TVM-linker/README.md

 The linker has several modes of work:

-### 1) Generating ready-to-deploy contract
+### 1) Generating ready-to-deploy contract.
-    tvm_linker compile <source> [--lib library [...]] [--abi-json <abi_file>] [--genkey | --setkey <keyfile>]
+    tvm_linker compile [--lib <lib_file>] [--abi-json <abi_file>] [--genkey | --setkey <keyfile>] [-w <workchain_id>] [--debug] <source>

-Here `source` - a name of tvm asm source file, `library` - a list of runtime library filenames.
+Here `source` is a name of tvm assembly source file, `library` is a runtime library file (can be more than one: `--lib` should be supplied for every file).

+If contract ABI file presents it is better to use `--abi-json` option to supply contract ABI file.
+Function ids will be generated according to function signatures in ABI.

 Linker generates `address.tvc` file, where `address` is a hash from initial data and code of the contract.

-If contract ABI file presents it is better to use `--abi-json` option to supply contract ABI file.
-Function ids will be generated according to function signatues in ABI.
+Linker prints contract address in different formats: raw and user-friendly (testnet and mainnet).
+Define workchain id option `-w` to generate proper user-friendly address. -1 is used by default.

-To generate a new keypair and put the public key to the contract, call:
+To generate a new keypair and put the public key to the contract:

 	tvm_linker compile <source> --genkey <key_file>

-where `key_file` - a name of the file to store public and private keys.
+where `key_file` is a name of the file to store public and private keys.
 The linker will generate 2 files: `key_file.pub` for public key and `key_file` for private key.

-To load existing keypair, call:
+To load existing keypair use:

 	tvm_linker compile <source> --setkey <key_file>

 ### 2) Decoding of boc messages, prepared somewhere else.
 To use this method, call

-	tvm_linker decode boc-file-with-msg
+	tvm_linker decode [--tvc] boc-file

+If `--tvc` is omitted, `boc-file` is a file with serialized message, otherwise it is a contract `tvc` file.

-### 3) Preparing message in boc format.
+### 3) Preparing external inbound messages in boc format.

 First, generate contract as described in 1).
 Then use `message` subcommand to create external inbound message in boc format:

 	tvm_linker message <contract-address> [--init] [--data] [-w]

+	tvm_linker message <contract-address> [--init] --abi-json <abi_file> --abi-method <method_name> --abi-params {json_with_params} [-w]

 `contract-address` - the name of the compiled contract file without extension.

-If you want to deploy your contract, use --init option:

-	tvm_linker message <contract-address> --init

-Constructor message will be created with code and data loaded from file `address.tvc`.
+Contract tvc file should be placed in current directory.

+To create `constructor message` with contract's code and data, use `--init` option.

-Aditional, you can add body to the message with option `--data':
+Aditionally, you can add raw body to the message with option `--data':

 	tvm_linker message <contract-address> --data XXXX...

 Instead of `XXXX...`, specify the necessary message body in hex format.

-Linker can create ABI encoded messages:

-	tvm_linker message <contract-address> [--init] [-w] --abi-json <json-file-with-abi> --abi-method <method-name> --abi-params <json-string-with-params>
+Or make a message with ABI call using combination of options:

-`<json-file-with-abi>` - path to json file with contract interface described according to ABI specification, `<method-name>` - name of the contract method to call, `<json-string-with-params>` - arguments of the method, declared in json like this: `{"arg_a": "0x1234", "arg_b": "x12345678"}`
+- `--abi-json <abi_file>` - path to json with contract interface described according to ABI specification,
+- `--abi-method <method-name>` - name of the contract method to call,
+- `--abi-params {<json-string-with-params>}` - arguments of the method declared in json like this: `{"arg_a": "0x1234", "arg_b": "x12345678"}`.

 By default, -1 is used as a workchain id in contract address.
 To use another one, use `-w` option: